 When do you get POLR electric service?

-Retail energy is a high-risk commodity business and REPs have to purchase electricity ahead of time to support your needs.
+Retail energy is a high-risk commodity business, and REPs must purchase electricity ahead of time to support electricity demand.

 If a REP has not purchased enough electricity to serve their customers, they are forced to purchase real-time electricity to meet their customer’s needs.